Doubly transitive lines I: Higman pairs and roux: Roux graphs

-\item[(b)] Given a finite abelian group $\Gamma$, then $B\in\mathbb{C}[\Gamma]^{n\times n}$ satisfies (R1)--(R3) if and only if $\lceil B\rfloor$ is the adjacency matrix of an abelian cover of the complete graph. \item[(c)] A roux graph has diameter $3$ if and only if its parameters satisfy $c_g>0$ for every $g\in\Gamma$, in which case the graph is an antipodal regular cover of the complete graph. \item[(d)] Every roux graph with parameters \eqref{eq.drackn roux parameters} is an abelian $(n,r,c)$-\textsc{drackn}. \end{itemize} \end{theorem}
+\item[(b)] Given a finite abelian group $\Gamma$, then $B\in\mathbb{C}[\Gamma]^{n\times n}$ satisfies (R1)--(R3) if and only if $\lceil B\rfloor$ is the adjacency matrix of a (not necessarily regular) abelian cover of the complete graph. \item[(c)] Given a roux with parameters $\{c_g\}_{g\in\Gamma}$, its roux graph has diameter $3$ if and only if $c_g\neq 0$ for every $g\in\Gamma$, in which case the graph is a regular antipodal cover of the complete graph. \item[(d)] The roux graph of any roux with parameters \eqref{eq.drackn roux parameters} and $c \neq 0$ is a regular abelian $(n,r,c)$-\textsc{drackn}. \end{itemize} \end{theorem}

-\begin{proof} For (a), we may normalize the adjacency matrix (i.e., conjugate with a block-diagonal matrix of permutations in $\Gamma$ that make the first row and column of off-diagonal blocks equal the $r\times r$ identity matrix) since the graph is not affected by switching.
-Translating notation from Corollary~7.5 in~\cite{GodsilH:92}, we have $B_{ij}=f(i,j)$, $B=A^f$, and
+\begin{proof} For (a), we may normalize the adjacency matrix to obtain $A$, whose off-diagonal blocks are represented by permutations that generate a group $\Gamma\leq S_r$.
+Replacing blocks of $A$ with corresponding members of $\mathbb{C}[\Gamma]$ produces the matrix $B\in\mathbb{C}[\Gamma]^{n\times n}$.
+We will use a result from~\cite{GodsilH:92}, but first, we translate notation: our $B_{ij}$ equals their $f(i,j)$, and our $B$ equals their $A^f$.
+With this in mind, Corollary~7.5 in~\cite{GodsilH:92} gives

 with $c_\mathrm{id}=a_1=n-c(r-1)-2$ and $c_g=c$ otherwise.
 By Lemma~\ref{lem.B squared}, $B$ is a roux.
 Next, (b) is immediate.
 For (c), we first apply Lemma~\ref{lem.B squared} to get